Basics of Mortar Sand

 To determine a correct sand, sieve with different size sieves to see how much of each particle size are in that particular sand.
 These sizes can be graphed which will tell you the particle size distribution of a sand.
 This is a critical piece of information to know in order to know how a mortar will perform in terms of strength and flexibility.
 Mortar Sand should have more of the mid-range size particles, but still have fine and coarse particles.

 Another factor in the sand’s strength is the shape of the particles.
 Sands where the grains are all round (like many sandblast sands) will not pack together well.
-Those that are all very needle-like with sharp points, which is the case with crushed rock (sold as sand), will also not perform well.
-Sands should be natural, not rock crusher waste, and should have a good mix of rounded and angular particles.
+Rounded sands will be slippery similar to walking on marbles, they will never pack well.
+Sands that are needle-like with sharp points, which is the case with crushed rock (sold as sand), will also not perform well.
+Sands should be natural, not rock crusher waste, and should have a good mix sharp, angular and sub-angular particles.